Robust Elicitable Functionals: Choice of scoring function

 \Cref{fig:mean_beta_truncexp_b} also indicates that there is a trade-off between $\ep$ and $b$, indicating that the choice of tolerance $\ep$ should be influenced by the homogeneity degree $b$ of the scoring function.

-Next, we consider how the REF changes according to the parameters of the Beta distribution.
-In particular \Cref{fig:mean_beta_shape1_shape2} show the REF for fixed $b = 1.5$ against different values of the shape parameters of the Beta distribution.
-The left panel displays variation with shape 1 and the right panel with shape 2, where the different lines correspond to different $\ep$.
-Interestingly, the REFs for different $\ep$ cross when plotted against the first parameter of the Beta distribution, whereas the REFs are ordered in $\ep$ for the second shape parameter. \end{example} Another elicitable functional of interest is the Value-at-Risk (VaR), also known as the quantile. \begin{definition}[Value-at-Risk] The \textbf{Value-at-Risk} at tolerance level $\alpha \in (0,1)$ is defined for $X \in \L$, as
+Next, we consider how the REF mean changes according to the parameters of the Beta distribution.
+In particular \Cref{fig:mean_beta_shape1_shape2} show the REF mean for fixed $b = 1.5$ against different values of the shape parameters of the Beta distribution.
+The left panel displays variation with $\beta_1$ and the right panel with $b$, where the different lines correspond to different $\ep$.
+Interestingly, the REF mean for different $\ep$ cross when plotted against the first parameter of the Beta distribution, whereas the REF mean are ordered in $\ep$ for the second shape parameter $\beta_2$. \end{example} Another elicitable functional of interest is the Value-at-Risk (VaR), also known as the quantile. \begin{definition}[Value-at-Risk] The \textbf{Value-at-Risk} at tolerance level $\alpha \in (0,1)$ is defined for $X \in \L$, as

 \end{definition}